-Safety and Personal Security Question 17 Respondents are asked whether they agree with the County Council's policy towards safety and personal security.
-Yes - I agree with the policy on safety and personal security 96% (48) No - I disagree 4% (2) Passenger Information Question 18 Respondents are asked whether they agree that the County Council should set up an Information Partnership for bus and rail companies, and set standards for the supply of travel information.
+Response: This is noted and will be considered when the Oxford Station Travel Plan is developed.
+Safety and Personal Security Question 17 Respondents are asked whether they agree with the County Council's policy towas safety and personal security. ards Yes - I agree with the policy on safety and personal security 96% (48) No - I disagree 4% (2) Passenger Information Question 18 Respondents are asked whether they agree that the County Council should Information Partnership for bus and rail companies, and set standards for t travel information.
 Yes - the Council should setup an information partnership 84% (41) No - I disagree.
-This should be left to the individual companies 16% (8) Customer Expectations Question 19 Respondents are asked whether there are other customer expectations that ought to be considered to improve customer satisfaction.
-Yes - there are other customer expectations (see below) 50% (24) No - there are no other customer expectations 50% (24) Please tell us what other customer expectations ought to be considered to improve customer satisfaction.
-Reliable Real Time Information for rail services, including delay announcements Response: We totally agree that this is important and the reassurance given by accurate information can be the deciding factor to use the train, especially when there is disruption.
+This should be left to the individual companies 16% (8) Customer Expectations Question 19 Respondents are asked whether there are other customer expectations that ough considered to improve customer satisfaction. it to be Yes - there are other customer expectations (see below) 50% (24) No - there are no other customer expectations 50% (24) Please tell us what other customer expectations ought to be considered to improve customer satisfaction. /e 86 Reliable Real Time Information for rail services, including delay announcements Response: We totally agree that this is important and the reassurance given by accurate information can be the deciding factor to use the train, especially when there is disruption.
 We have previously jointly-funded with the rail industry new information displays at local stations that hitherto had no facility and will keep this under review as part of the proposed Information Partnership.
 Strategy Amendment: We will make a specific point about the need for accurate reliable information in Chapter 4 of the Rail Strategy.

 Encourage community owned rail and bus services to feed into the main rail network Response: Please see responses to Comments 2 and 15.

 Off-peak ticket/fare reductions, affordable train tickets Response: This is a matter for Train Operating Companies and is discussed on pages 52-54 of the draft Rail Strategy.
 Fares contribute to the cost of running the railway and are regulated by a Government policy where the split between the taxpayer and the passenger is being proportionally rebalanced so the taxpayer pays less and passengers pay more.
 A large range of tickets are available with excellent off-peak deals if booked in advance.
 In the draft Rail Strategy we highlight a few anomalies and issues that deserve attention - specifically fare levels for journeys of a broadly similar distance and differences at the start and end of the peak hours.
 Strategy Amendment: None.